artmetla/DejaView/docs/contributing/chrome-branches.md

-# Branching Perfetto for Chrome milestones
+# Branching DejaView for Chrome milestones

-Merging a (set of) Perfetto change(s) to a Chrome milestone release requires creation of a branch in the perfetto repo, cherry-picking of the change(s) to the branch, and updating the `DEPS` file in Chrome's milestone branch to point to the new perfetto branch's head.
+Merging a (set of) DejaView change(s) to a Chrome milestone release requires creation of a branch in the dejaview repo, cherry-picking of the change(s) to the branch, and updating the `DEPS` file in Chrome's milestone branch to point to the new dejaview branch's head.

-## Creating the perfetto branch {#branch}
+## Creating the dejaview branch {#branch}

 1. Determine the branch name: **`chromium/XXXX`**, where `XXXX` is the branch number of the milestone (see